percona/everest-doc/docs/release-notes/Percona Everest 0.10.0 (2024-04-30).md

 - [EVEREST-921](https://perconadev.atlassian.net/browse/EVEREST-921) - Fixed an issue where login did not work immediately after logging out.

-- [EVEREST-947](https://perconadev.atlassian.net/browse/EVEREST-947) - While attempting to uninstall Percona Everest, the process failed to complete.
+- [EVEREST-947](https://perconadev.atlassian.net/browse/EVEREST-947) - While attempting to uninstall Percona Everest, the process failed.
 The issue has now been resolved.

 - [EVEREST-948](https://perconadev.atlassian.net/browse/EVEREST-948) - The actionable **Alert** button was not visible in dark theme.
 The issue has been resolved now.

 - [EVEREST-967](https://perconadev.atlassian.net/browse/EVEREST-967) - Fixed an issue where the last backup information was inaccurate.

-- [EVEREST-940](https://perconadev.atlassian.net/browse/EVEREST-940) - The documentation link on PITR option for PostreSQL was opening on the same tab.
+- [EVEREST-940](https://perconadev.atlassian.net/browse/EVEREST-940) - The documentation link on PITR option for PostgreSQL was opening on the same tab.
 The issue has been resolved now.